-Combined Heating & Power
+Combined Heat & Power

 Heat that is usually wasted in conventional power generation is recovered as useful energy, eliminating losses that occur when heat and power are generated separately.
-CHP systems can operate at levels as high as 80 percent, compared to 45 percent with conventional methods.
+Cogeneration systems can operate at levels as high as 80 percent, compared to 45 percent with conventional methods.

 Most CHP projects have a natural gas engine or turbine radiating heat that is captured and used in a heating application.
 The heat is then used to drive an absorption cooling machine that produces cooling.
 The natural gas engine or turbine is coupled with an electric generator to produce electric power.